agiordan101/codingame_chess/README.md

                 - Simulate N games and create an average time for all methods ?
             - Create BitBoardMotherFucker, inherit from AbtractBoard.
 Optimizing BitBoard with new dark technics

-    * Create BbMmPv-2, and compare with v1

     * In python script versus, write game results in a history file reserved for these opponents
     * ELO rating : take care of draws.
 Are ELO really being set ?
 Need versus
     * Rework win ratio so it takes draws into count

-    * Implement iterative deepening in MinMaxAlphaBetaAgent
+    * Implement iterative deepening in MinMaxAlphaBetaOldAgent -> BbMmabPv
         - Think about 2 methods: for min node and max node
     * Create MinMaxAlphaBetaTransTableAgent